 Gypsies arrived in Spain during the 15th century and have endured the Spanish Inquisition, fascist Europe, and the dictatorship of Francisco Franco.
 Thus, gypsies have continually been socially marginalized and oppressed by the majority.
 As a result of lingering discrimination and past disadvantage, the gypsy community suffers a lower rate of educational achievement.
 It was as recent as 1978 when the Spanish Constitution eliminated its last anti-gypsy law.
 Then, in 1990, the Spanish government established a general education law, making the completion of secondary school mandatory for all residents.
 In other words, all children are required to stay in school until age sixteen.
 Children of the Roma community have a high rate of school abandonment.
 Only 24% of its children continue studying after primary school compared to the 64% of the rest of the Spanish population, even though it is mandated by law.
 Further, only 1 out of every 100 gypsies attends university (statistics from 2016).
 Of the lucky 1%, 80% are gypsy women.
 Despite this, a higher percentage of gypsy girls abandon school earlier than gypsy boys.
 So, what makes gypsies so different from the rest of the population?
 Why is there such a disparity between genders in obtaining higher education?
 There are many factors.

 On a sunny day, Julia Casanovas Salas reflects on her twelve years of teaching and serving as a Vice Principal of the Ramon Carande High School in Seville’s Polígono Sur neighborhood.
 Many of her students came to the center as part of a remedial program (also known as “bridge classroom”) to enhance their language skills up to the required level.
 Many of them have slid through the school system without properly learning.
 “Many gypsy students have a negative attitude towards education; they only see it in terms of obligation… Some are very daring and challenging.
 They talk to you…with an arrogance.”
 Their parents are likely to be illiterate.
 Some students’ fathers are even in jail, some mothers may be dealing with an addiction.
 Many of these kids have no authority figures except those of social services.
 Julia remarks, “They do not come with a special interest in learning because, for them, adult life starts very early, about 14 or 15 years old.
 They are already coupled.
 The girls most of all.
 So, they don’t have any need to study or progress.”
 Gypsy society is incredibly patriarchal with traditional gender roles where the man works, while the woman is expected to marry, have children, and stay at home.
-They also do not believe in premarital sexual relations and contraception.
+They also do not believe in premarital sexual relations nor using contraception.

 These conservative values are reflected in the words of Ana Vargas, a 65-year old gypsy, who grew up in the neighborhood of Las Tres Mil Viviendas.
 She started working in the fields alongside her mother when she was nine years old, while also helping raise her other eight siblings.
 When she got married at age 23—an old age for marriage in the Roma community—she stayed at home and raised the children.
 However, Ana considers herself “lucky” because, unlike her mother who never had time to rest, she had the fortune of not having to work again.
 However, Ana was never educated and to this day the only word Ana knows how to write is her name “so that I could sign the marriage document,” she says.
 Julia notes that gypsy women are also “machistas” because they defend this model, this culture.
 They do not criticize it, only pass it on to their children.